Miguel Rojas Player Props: Dodgers vs. Rays

 Miguel Rojas At The Plate

-- Rojas has picked up an RBI twice this year, but just one in each of those games.
+- Rojas has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.